jorgevazquezperez/INQASM/README.md

 ## Installation and usage

-After all the dependencies have been installed, to install the INQASM compiler the following lines have to be executed from the root of the
+After all the dependencies have been installed, to install the InQASM compiler the following lines have to be executed from the root of the
 repository:

 ```console